mienotakehiko/sse/README.md

-# This folder contains the needed material to reproduce our case-studies.
+・This folder contains the needed material to reproduce our case-studies.
-# Models can be validated using the latest ProVerif.
+・Models can be validated using the latest ProVerif.